 The risk of prostate cancer grows significantly as men grow older.
 ZERO, as well as the National Comprehensive Cancer Network, recommends that men should start discussing prostate cancer risk and testing options with their doctors in their 40s, or even earlier if they have additional risk factors.
 The vast majority of men with prostate cancer are over 50, and a significant majority are over the age of 65.
 However, there are cases of prostate cancer in men in their 20s and 30s, some of which have been very aggressive.

 A man with at least one close relative who has had the disease has twice the risk of having prostate cancer compared to the general population.
-Current research is underway to identify certain genes and gene mutations that would put a man at higher risk for developing prostate cancer have been identified (BRCA 1, BRCA 2, DNA mismatch repair genes, and others).
+Certain genes and gene mutations that put a man at higher risk for developing prostate cancer have been identified (BRCA 1, BRCA 2, DNA mismatch repair genes, and others).
 It is estimated that inherited gene changes – those passed down by parents – account for approximately 10% of prostate cancers.
-Prostate cancer incidence among distant relatives on both sides of a man’s family can help predict whether he will develop the disease, suggests a study published in the journal Prostate.
+Prostate cancer incidence among distant relatives on both sides of a man’s family may help predict whether he will develop the disease.